rnorm/book_sample/README.md

 # Another Book on Data Science

-The book is on https://www.anotherbookondatascience.com/
+The book is now available on https://www.anotherbookondatascience.com/